courtneylwhite/tonights_special/README.md

 - Aggregate quantities of duplicate grocery items in grocery lists
 - Organize grocery list items by section at my favorite supermarket
 - Auto-clear the "made" flag after 3 days (my limit for eating leftovers)
-- Deplete current pantry inventories in correlation with the quantities useds in "made" recipes
+- Deplete current pantry inventories in correlation with the quantities used in "made" recipes

 This app has one user in mind &ndash; me